 External appliances include and are limited to crutches, knee braces, arm slings and moon boots.

-The total maximum compensation limit payable for all In-Hospital, Out-of-Hospital and Benefit Extender benefits will be limited to R150 000 (One hundred and fifty thousand rand) per family member per annum.
+The total maximum Compensation Limit payable for all Core Benefits and Benefit Extender will be limited to R164 500 (one hundred and sixty-four thousand, five hundred rand) per family member, per annum.

 * Cover benefits, limits and maximum compensation limit applicable from 1 January 2020.